 - Avoid language that is unnecessarily offensive to other people

 - Come prepared to share ideas and defend them.
 We want a place that is fun and thought provoking.

 - You may see ideas that are contrary to yours and that is ok.

-- While it is ok to express contrary ideas, it is NOT ok to attack, defame, or otherwise harass another member.
+- While it is ok to express contrary ideas, it is NOT ok to attack, defame, or otherwise harass another person.
 It IS ok (and encouraged) to criticize ideas that you disagree with.

 - Bring a positive attitude to all interactions.